GomaaMohamed/Car_Dashboard/README.md

 ## Requirements

 - **Hardware:** The dashboard system should be compatible with the vehicle's network architecture and capable of connecting to the SOME/IP network.
-- **Software:** Ensure that the necessary libraries and dependencies for SOME/IP communication are installed on the dashboard system[SOME/IP](https://github.com/COVESA/vsomeip).
+- **Software:** Ensure that the necessary libraries and dependencies for SOME/IP communication are installed on the dashboard system [SOME/IP](https://github.com/COVESA/vsomeip).

 ## Configuration